Cookie04CZ/GlyphRepair/README.md

 * Use Tesseract OCR to recognize glyphs instead of manual mapping.
 Then use Tesseract Confidence Score to filter out problematic glyphs and allow the user to correct (remap) them manually.

 # Credits
-GlyphRepair was developed as part of bachelor's thesis ["XXXXXXXXXXXXXXXXXXXXXXXXXXX"](https://hdl.handle.net/11012/246071) at [Brno University of Technology](https://www.vut.cz/en/), Faculty of Electrical Engineering and Communications, [Dept. of Telecommunications](https://www.utko.fekt.vut.cz/en).
+GlyphRepair was developed as part of bachelor's thesis ["Rozšíření opravných Python skriptů pro PDF dokumenty"](https://www.vut.cz/studenti/zav-prace/detail/175324) at [Brno University of Technology](https://www.vut.cz/en/), Faculty of Electrical Engineering and Communications, [Dept. of Telecommunications](https://www.utko.fekt.vut.cz/en).
 Glyph mapping database and this manual was created by [thesis advisor](https://www.vut.cz/en/people/pavel-hanak-11679).

  # Other ways to fix your documents, but with lower fidelity